About Peppercorn Law

 I’m Ricky Coleman, a solicitor with over a decade of experience specialising in leasehold law.

-I’m regulated by the Solicitors Regulation Authority (SRA) and listed on the Law Society of England and Wales.
+My firm is regulated by the Solicitors Regulation Authority (SRA) and listed on the Law Society of England and Wales.
 This means you can be confident that the advice and services you receive meet the highest professional standards.
-These official links confirm my credentials and commitment to ethical practice:

 Some notable successes in recent years include: